 Tips for perfect curved piecing

-Worried about achieving those perfect curves on the Dewdrop quilt?
-Not to worry 🙂 I’ve gathered some tips and tricks for you to perfect curved piecing (and cutting).
+Worried about achieving those perfect curves on the Dewdrop quilt or our newest pattern the Broken Circles quilt?
+Not to worry :) I've gathered some tips and tricks for you to perfect curved piecing (and cutting).
 Ready?

 • Use your 28mm rotary cutter, cutting mat and, if you have one, your ruler, to cut the four pieces that form the main block.

-• We recommend using a 1/4’’ foot to achieve better results when curved piecing.
+• We recommend using a 1/4’’ foot to achieve better results and a more consistent seam allowance throughout.

 • Stitch with a short (2.4-2.6) stitch length.

 • You will find that the fabric wrinkles as you sew, mainly the one at the top.
-That is normal with curved piecing, don’t worry.
-Go slowly and make sure that the fabrics under your needle lay as smooth as possible all the way.
+That is normal.
+Go slowly and make sure that the fabrics lay as smooth as possible under your needle all the way.
 If you need to stop, leave your needle down, raise your presser foot and adjust.
-Don’t worry about starting over or using your unpicker or seam ripper if necessary.
-Continue checking that the raw edges match.
-Keep lifting the presser foot to reduce bulkiness before continuing sewing.
+Don’t worry about starting over or using your seam ripper if necessary.
+Continue checking that the edges of both pieces are aligned.
+Keep lifting the presser foot to reduce bulkiness before continuing.

 • Remove pins as you sew.
 Avoid pulling or pushing the pieces to be sewn so as not to stretch the curved edges.